USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 Prototyping," IEEE Aerospace and Electronic Systems Magazine, vol. 32, no.
 5, pp. 18-27, May.
 2017.

-These are the release notes for the version 4.0 of the Tracker Component Library.
+These are the release notes for the version 4.5 of the Tracker Component Library.
 The Tracker Component Library is a collection of Matlab routines for simulating and tracking targets in various scenarios.
 Due to the complexity of the target tracking problem, a great many routines can find use in other areas including combinatorics, astronomy, and statistics.
+Version 4.5 is currently the last planned release.

 Making this code available and open source is in the spirit of OMB M-16-21, which can be viewed online at: